rumca-js/Internet-Places-Database/README.md

 The database is distributed as a set of JSON files.
 We do not want to store binary data, binary files.
 SQL files should be fine, but I am going with JSON files for now.

+Note: If you have problems with git clone, you can try downloading repository as a zip file.

 Each link contains a set of attributes, like:
  - title
  - description